ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 1. Download the Arm64 .deb file from VSCode downloads page.
 2. Open the file with Software Install, and install it.

-## Running your first algorithm
+## Running your first programs

-I will chose to run face detection code on Jetson Nano as my first DL algorithm.
+Jetpack already has both python2 and python3 installed.
+You can tinker with normal python programs just to begin with.
+My suggested first few programs are:

+1. camera_test.py
+2. face_detection_tracking.py

 ## Learning